Open Call for Entries

 2. 10 work samples – All 10 samples may be images of 2D/3D work, or up to 4 samples may be videos of time-based work.
 We will only be able to view 3 minutes of each video so please prepare files accordingly.
 Select your images/videos with great care as they are the primary basis of our selection process.
 Prioritize recent, strong work that communicates well through documentation and that is emblematic of the quality of work proposed.

-3. Artist Statement – Include no more than a one-page (2000 character including spaces) statement describing your work.
+3. Artist Statement – Include no more than a one-page (2000 characters including spaces) statement describing your work.

-4. Proposal – Your aesthetic vision for a future solo exhibition with W&TW (2000 character including spaces).
+4. Proposal – Your aesthetic vision for a future solo exhibition with W&TW (2000 characters including spaces).

 We encourage artists to create new work.